Delays on I-5 near Tacoma after semi crosses barrier

 The Washington State Department of Transportation said drivers should “expect extended recovery and long delays.”

-Drivers on I-5 near Tacoma will face delays Wednesday night as crews attempt to clear a semi truck that struck and crossed the center barrier on the interstate.
+Drivers on Interstate 5 near Tacoma will face delays Wednesday night as crews attempt to clear a semitruck that struck and crossed the center barrier on the interstate.

 The incident happened near milepost 132 and State Route 16, according to the Washington State Department of Transportation.
 I-5 has been reduced to one lane in each direction.
 The semi was traveling southbound.